A gentle serum and towel on a counter for a post botox skin care routine.

 Peptides are the unsung heroes of any anti-aging routine.
 These tiny protein fragments are the building blocks of collagen and elastin—the very things that keep our skin firm and bouncy.
 As we age, our natural collagen production slows down, but adding peptides to your skincare routine can signal your skin to get back to work.
 By encouraging new skin cell growth and supporting collagen production, peptides help improve skin texture and firmness.
 While Botox relaxes the muscles that cause wrinkles, peptides work to rebuild the skin’s supportive structure, making them a perfect pairing for long-term results.

-Protect Your Skin with Antioxidants
+Shield Your Results with Antioxidants

 Think of antioxidants as your personal bodyguards against skin damage.
 Every day, your skin is exposed to environmental stressors like UV rays and pollution, which create free radicals that break down collagen and accelerate aging.
 This is the last thing you want after investing in Botox.
 Ingredients like Vitamin C, Vitamin E, and niacinamide are powerful antioxidants that neutralize these free radicals before they can cause harm.
 Using a daily antioxidant serum helps protect your skin and preserve its health, ensuring your Botox results stay looking fresh and flawless for as long as possible.